MicrosoftDocs/bot-docs/articles/bot-service-resources-bot-framework-deploy-faq.md

 You must manually create a zip archive with all the files in the project, as described in the step: [zip up the code directory manually step](https://docs.microsoft.com/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0&tabs=csharp#52-zip-up-the-code-directory-manually).

-Please make sure that you select all the files and folders in your bot's project folder.
-Then, still in the bot's project folder, zip up all the selected files and folders.
-For example:
+Please, make sure that you select all the files and folders in your bot's project folder.
+Then, while still in the project folder, zip up all the selected files and folders as shown in the picture below.

 > [!div class="mx-imgBorder"]
 > ![select all and zip](./media/deploy-bot-cli/select-all-zip.png)